 This post may contain affiliate links.
 If you use these links to buy something we may earn a small commission.
 Thanks.

-Getting in enough grams of protein every day can be tough.
+Eating enough protein every day can be tough.
 As a powerlifter, I’ve been eating 250g of protein a day for the last several years.
+Training is the easy part.
+Getting proper nutrition is the challenge.

 This list of the 40 best protein shakes for weight gain has been the ace up my sleeves in eating a high protein diet.
-Give one a try and you’ll be on track to hitting your macros!
+These high calorie protein shakes will put you on track to hitting your macros!

 - 40 Best Protein Shakes Recipes for Building Muscle